gitter-badger/docker-redmine/README.md

 # Introduction

-Dockerfile to build a [Redmine](http://www.redmine.org/) container image.
+Dockerfile to build a Redmine container image.

 ## Version

-Current Version: **3.1.0-1**
+Current Version: **2.5.2-2**

-*P.S.: If your installation depends on various third party plugins, please stick with 2.6.xx series to avoid breakage.*

-# Contributing

-If you find this image useful here's how you can help:

-- Send a Pull Request with your awesome new features and bug fixes
-- Help new users with [Issues](https://github.com/sameersbn/docker-redmine/issues) they may encounter
-- Support the development of this image with a [donation](http://www.damagehead.com/donate/)

-# Issues
+# Reporting Issues

 Docker is a relatively new project and is active being developed and tested by a thriving community of developers and testers and every release of docker features many enhancements and bugfixes.